 - can work from home during your period of self-isolation

-You can not claim if your self-isolation period ended more than 14 days ago.
+You can not claim if your self-isolation period began more than 42 days ago.

 Information you will need

 - your most recent bank statement (showing your name and bank details) for the account you ask us to make the payment to